jessicarush/git-notes/README.md

 git push -u origin master
 ```

-Note, the above requires that you have a master branch already created on
+The above requires that you have a master branch already created on
 github.
 If not you'll need to enter the following.
 You'll be prompted for a username and password (unless you set up SSH).
 ```
 git push --set-upstream origin master